stormpath/stormpath-console-guide/source/accounts.rst

 Accounts
 ********

+An Account is a unique identity within a Directory, with a unique username and email.
+An Account can log in to an Application using either the email or username.
+Accounts can represent your end users (people), but they can also be used to represent services, daemons, processes, or any “entity” that needs to log in to a Stormpath-enabled application.

+Additionally, an Account may only exist in a single Directory but may be associated with multiple Groups owned by that Directory.

 The `Accounts page <https://api.stormpath.com/ui2/index.html#/accounts>`__ contains the list of Accounts in your Stormpath Tenant.
 On this page you can quickly:

 - Search for Accounts in the top-right search box